SAP/node-rfc/README.md

 More info: **[Installation](doc/installation.md)**

+:exclamation: The npm installation and build from source, work only with NodeJS versions with minimum N-API 6: [NodeJS/N-API version matrix](https://nodejs.org/api/n-api.html#n_api_n_api_version_matrix).
+Usage works with all NodeJS versions supported by `node-rfc`.

 After the SAP NW RFC SDK is installed on your system, the `node-rfc` can be installed from npm:

 ```shell